mtabini/node-jest/README.md

 When no connections are available, the client issues an `offline` event to advise you that it cannot perform any method calls.
 Attempts to execute methods will be met with an error that has a property called `offline` set to `true`.

+When a connectivity issue arises, Jest also terminates all pending method calls, and returns an instance of the `Jest.errors.timeout` class.
+To avoid unwanted side effects, the client won't try to automatically fail the request over to the next client.

+### Handling timeouts

+By default, the client times out a method calls after ten seconds.
+You can change this value by setting the `timeout` property of the client.

 ### Executing methods

 The client leverages Jest's service discovery and introspection features to greatly simplify the process of calling a method.